Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Model Validation: Alkali Antimonide Photocathodes

 The most noticeable difference between the experimental data and our computational prediction is at the onset, where the model predicts a much sharper transition than the measurement.
 This characteristic is a direct consequence of describing the emission barrier as a step function [Fig.~\ref{fig:plots_K3Sb}(b)].
 Moreover, as already noted by Spicer~\cite{spic58pr,spic60jap}, photoemission from K$_3$Sb is significantly influenced by impurities, leading to a non-zero smearing of the QE near the onset.
 Since our \textit{ab initio} calculations are performed for an ideal K$_3$Sb bulk crystal~\cite{schi-cocc25prm}, these physical effects are not included.
 It is also worth noting that the empirical version of Spicer's model, which could successfully describe the photoemission yield of cubic alkali antimonide crystals~\cite{spic58pr}, is unable to reproduce the experimental QE of K$_3$Sb~\cite{spic58pr,spic60jap}, due to the complex band structure stemming from its hexagonal lattice.
 The overall very good performance of our model demonstrates the need for an accurate description of the electronic structure to properly simulate the photoemission yield of this material.
 Future refinements, including defects and impurities, are expected to provide an even closer agreement with the measurements.

 Next, we compare the simulated and measured QE for another hexagonal alkali antimonide, namely Na$_3$Sb [Fig.~\ref{fig:results_binary}(b)].
 This material exhibits a high threshold for intrinsic photoemission above 3.5~eV, given by its band gap of approximately 1.1~eV and its electron affinity around 2.4~eV~\cite{spic58pr,spic60jap}.
 After a steep increase, the QE reaches its maximum of 0.02 at about 4.4~eV.
 This behavior is well reproduced by our \textit{ab initio} many-body model, with the computed QE curve modulated by the underlying optical absorption~\cite{schi-cocc25prm}, see Fig.~S3(b).
+Similar to the case of K$_3$Sb shown in Fig.~\ref{fig:results_binary}a, the simulated curve for Na$_3$Sb displays a step-like plateau between 4.1 and 4.3~eV, which appears as a continuous, uniform slope in the experimental data (Fig.~\ref{fig:results_binary}b).
+This difference is attributed to the natural chemical and structural disorder in the samples that is not accounted for in our calculations of idealized single crystals.
 At low energies, the experimental photoemission yield of Na$_3$Sb is affected by impurities~\cite{spic58pr,spic60jap}, leading to non-zero values below the onset and to a smoother increase compared to our simulation of the ideal crystal and the emission barrier approximated by a step-function.
 Similar to K$_3$Sb, Spicer's empirical model is incapable of fitting the measurement, due to the non-trivial band structure of hexagonal Na$_3$Sb.